keriganmarketing/eyecarenow/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.17.69 =
+* Updated code for compatibility with WP 4.9.8 (latest release).
+* Fixed PHP Notice for the unknown offset of SERVER_parts.
+* Escaped single-quotes in translated strings for use within JavaScript.

+= 4.17.68 =
+* Updated code for compatibility with WP 4.9.7 (latest release).
+* Removed wrong size dashicon from Settings link in plugin list.
+* Removed the broken link to vote WORKS on wordpress.org.
+* Reordered priorety on fixing Known Threats to be more efficient.

 = 4.17.58 =
 * Updated code for compatibility with WP 4.9.4 (latest release).